 2014 VOGT AWARD WINNER: JEREMIAH CHAPMAN | CEO | FRESHFRY

 The Vogt Awards provide funding, resources, and recognition to entrepreneurs with products in the early growth stage.
 Vogt Award recipients are chosen from early-stage entrepreneurs in the Louisville area that have the potential to create a scalable business based on innovative, technology-based products that they develop themselves.
-During these exceptional times, the Community Foundation of Louisville’s Vogt Awards planning team is working hard to ensure the program will continue on schedule with or without physical distancing.
-No matter the situation, we will deliver the same quality startup education, mentorship, and experience by leveraging the best digital tools available.

 The Community of Louisville’s Vogt Awards provide each selected startup with: